Jake0Miller/edr-telemetry/README.md

 # ERD Telemetry

-This is a command line program used to create, modify, or delete files.
-It can also send file data by FTP or HTTP and start processes on the local machine.
+This program can create, modify, and delete files.
+It can open a connection and send data and also run processes on the local machine.

-## Mode Descriptions

-### Create

-Allows a user to create a new file, with the user providing the sub-directory structure and filename with extension for specifying file type.

-### Modify

-Allows a user to modify a file by appending a line at any position, deleting a line, or erasing the entire file.

-### Send

-Allows a user to send an entire file by FTP or use a file's contents as the body of an HTTP Post request.

-### Activate

-Allows a user to start a process on the local machine.

 ## Setup